-The concept of the modern boy and girl, young individuals socially detached from established social and family structures, and perceived as vulnerable to both dangerous political concepts and decadent immorality, was one which swept the Japanese political consciousness throughout the period of the Taisho democracy of the 1920s.
-Critiqued by both social conservatives and intellectuals, indeed by almost everyone in Japanese society it seems, the modern boy and the modern girl - the latter much more prominently - nevertheless represented a fundamental transformation in Japanese social relations, and a monumental break in Japanese society.
-Their position and the critique expressed against them was more than just their gender, but was also heavily influenced by class concerns, as will be shown in the following two articles.
+The concept of the modern boy and girl was one which swept the Japanese political consciousness throughout the period of the Taisho democracy of the 1920s.
+These young individuals were socially detached from established social and family structures, and perceived as vulnerable to both dangerous political concepts and decadent immorality.
+Critiqued by both social conservatives and intellectuals, indeed by almost everyone in Japanese society it seems, the modern boy and the modern girl - the latter much more prominently - nevertheless represented a fundamental transformation in Japanese social relations and a monumental break in Japanese society.
+Their position and the critique expressed against them was about more than just their gender; it was also heavily influenced by class concerns, as will be shown in the following two articles.

 “I am a New Woman.
 I am the Sun!
 I am a unique human being.
 At least, day after day I desire to be so.
 The New Women not only desire the destruction of the old morality and old laws built on men's selfishness, They also try day after day to build a new world where there will be a new religion, a new morality, and new laws….”

-Just like with New Women, Modern Girls, Hamill Sato (or the authors she presents most often with no counter-evidence and at times backing them up) argued that the media played a highly influential rôle in the creation of the modern girl, circumventing previous intellectual networks which had served as the transmission medium for Western culture’s influx into Japan and its adaption there, through a much more direct and popular flow.
+Just like with new women, modern girls, Hamill Sato (or the authors she presents most often with no counter-evidence and at times backing them up) argued that the media played a highly influential role in the creation of the modern girl, circumventing previous intellectual networks which had served as the transmission medium for Western culture’s influx into Japan and its adaption there, through a much more direct and popular flow.
 This allowed women to interact with the broader, extra-Japanese world -- and specifically the American world -- in a way which was untrammelled by previous elite controls over its circulation.
-Of course, the concept of the modan garu extends far beyond the simple creation of the transfusion of American culture and American styles of dress and fashion, it gave it a peculiar visual modernity which would function as the defining identifier of the modern girl.
+Of course, the concept of the modan garu extends far beyond the simple creation of the transfusion of American culture and American styles of dress and fashion, it gave it peculiar visual modernity which would function as the defining identifier of the modern girl.

-Naturally, these intellectual groups looked with hostility on the modern girl who did not follow the rôles assigned to her, decrying it as a fad.
-There were ways in which women would be able to break from their subservient status, such as education and reading (Magazine of Women’s Learning,1885-1904 by Iwamoto Yoshiharu 1885-1904 being an example) or the structured attempts for female empowerment through mass organisation.
+Naturally, these intellectual groups looked with hostility on the modern girl who did not follow the rules assigned to her, decrying it as a fad.
+There were ways in which women would be able to break from their subservient status, such as education and reading (Magazine of Women’s Learning,1885-1904 by Iwamoto Yoshiharu 1885-1904 is an example) or the structured attempts for female empowerment through mass organisation.
 The modern girl too broke from the system, but in a dramatically different way than these previous ones, and in one which was much more frivolous and ostensibly less political.
-While intellectuals such as Kitazawa Shuichi could look on certain elements of the Modern Girl with support, their attitude in general was one of condescension, the modern girl as embracing only the trappings of modernity, her mind still corrupted with old values even if she draped her body in Western dresses.
+While intellectuals such as Kitazawa Shuichi could look on certain elements of the modern girl with support, their attitude, in general, was one of condescension, the modern girl as embracing only the trappings of modernity, her mind still corrupted with old values even if she draped her body in Western dresses.

-This focus on the superficiality of the Modern Girl was a denial of the agency and independent capacity of the women to choose their own way of life and their own interaction with the forces of modernity.
+This focus on the superficiality of the modern girl was a denial of the agency and independent capacity of the women to choose their own way of life and their own interaction with the forces of modernity.
 But in addition to her unrestrained female sexuality and independence, she also was tightly bound up in class concerns.
-It was not merely a question of controlling female sexuality, but instead of controlling and judging poor and middle class female sexuality and lifestyles.
+It was not merely a question of controlling female sexuality, but instead of controlling and judging poor and middle-class female sexuality and lifestyles.
 Hostility was far more than just the actions she undertook, but also who she was, a woman unconnected to the traditional intellectual milieu which had monopolized control over what it meant to be both modern and Japanese, and who was the target of critique from both high and low.
-Wealthy women by contrast, could wear the same distinguishing clothing and fashion without rebuke, distinguished from their lower counterparts by their social position.
-When a survey of women in the Ginza district was taken in 1925, only a small minority of women wore Western style clothing, and a strict distinction made between the modern girls and the wives and daughters of government officials and peerage.
+Wealthy women, by contrast, could wear the same distinguishing clothing and fashion without rebuke, distinguished from their lower counterparts by their social position.
+When a survey of women in the Ginza district was taken in 1925, only a small minority of women wore Western-style clothing, and a strict distinction was made between the modern girls and the wives and daughters of government officials and peerage.

 © 2018 Ryan Thomas